Man squinting at phone

 Cataracts can often cause cloudy vision.
 In some cases, patients require cataract surgery to return to clear sight.
 Unfortunately, some cataract surgeries can result in residual refractive errors that lead to persistently obstructed vision.
 The good news is that we can perform PRK to correct refractive errors you may be experiencing following cataract surgery elsewhere.

-A comprehensive study published in the International Journal of Ophthalmology found PRK to be safe and effective for correcting refractive errors caused during cataract surgery.
+A study published in the International Journal of Ophthalmology found PRK to be safe and effective for correcting refractive errors caused during cataract surgery.
 Visual improvements were found to be stable and long-term for patients with and without astigmatism.

 More Satisfied St. Louis Patients